phaserjs/phaser/README.md

 > 22nd November 2016

-Welcome game devs!
+Welcome!

 We've made some important structural changes to our git repo.
-You now have a choice of 3 top-level folders:
+You have a choice of 3 versions:

 **[Phaser v2](https://github.com/photonstorm/phaser/blob/master/v2/)**

-Here for the first time?
-Use this build of Phaser.
+Are you here for the first time?
+Then use this build of Phaser.
 It's the last officially released build of Phaser 2.

 **[Phaser CE (Community Edition)](https://github.com/photonstorm/phaser/blob/master/v2-community/)**

-In November 2016 we opened-up Phaser 2 to the community as Phaser CE.
-This Community Edition is maintained by the wider open source community, and as such contains the latest features and fixes.
+In November 2016 we handed ownership of Phaser 2 over to the open source community.
+This version is called Phaser CE (Community Edition).
+As it is maintained by the wider community, it contains the latest features and fixes.

 **[Phaser 3](https://github.com/photonstorm/phaser/blob/master/v3/)**

-After development so bleeding-edge it'd even make Freddy Krueger shudder?
+Looking for development so bleeding-edge it'd even make Freddy Krueger shudder?
 Check out the `v3` folder.
-This is where we're focusing all our efforts, building Phaser 3.
-It is not yet production ready, but we're building it entirely transparently, so you're welcome (and encouraged) to poke around.
-Just don't try and make a game with it, yet.
+This is where we're focusing all our efforts on building Phaser 3.
+It is not yet production ready, but we're creating it entirely transparently, so you're welcome (and encouraged) to poke around.
+Just don't try and make a game with it, _yet_.

-You can find lots more details about each release in their own README files, located in the root of each folder.
+Find more details about each release in their respective README files, located in the root of each folder.

-As always, keep you eyes on the Phaser web site where we'll continue to cover all three versions.
-Subscribe to [Phaser World](#newsletter), our weekly newsletter, for the latest games, tutorials and development updates.
-Follow on [Twitter](https://twitter.com/photonstorm) or chat in the Phaser [Slack](http://phaser.io/community/slack) and [Discord](http://phaser.io/community/discord) channels.
+For the latest information visit the Phaser web site, where we cover all three versions.
+Subscribe to [Phaser World](#newsletter), our weekly newsletter, for the latest news, tutorials and development updates.
+Follow on [Twitter](https://twitter.com/photonstorm) and chat with fellow Phaser developers in our [Slack](http://phaser.io/community/slack) and [Discord](http://phaser.io/community/discord) channels.

-There are also now more ways than before to help [support](#support) the development of Phaser.
+There are now more ways than ever to help [support](#support) development of Phaser.
 The uptake so far has been fantastic, but this is an on-going mission.
-Thank you to everyone who supports our development.
-Who shares our belief in the future of HTML5 gaming, and Phasers role in that.
+Thank you to everyone who supports our development, who shares our belief in the future of HTML5 gaming, and Phasers role in that.

 Happy coding everyone!